russ-hensel/qt_by_example/README.md

 The plan for this is to have a small number of applications that illustrate the use of many of qt's widgets.
 It grew out of my efforts to learn qt.
-I use it as a place to first test out code I think I understand and then experiment a bit with it.
-It may be useful to have two versions, one close to this distribution and one for expermentations.
+I use it as a place to first test out code I think I understand, and then experiment a bit with the code.
+It may be useful to have two versions of the code, one close to this distribution and one for expermentations.
+Would you like to contribute?
+Contact me.

 Wat in a QT GUI: